News

 Understanding and appreciating the responsibility of your duties as a company director will be vital to both ensuring the smooth sailing of your startup and that you personally meet the legal standards required of you as a director.

-What is the primary responsibility of a company director?
+What is the responsibility of a company director?

 The director is first and foremost required to act for the benefit of the ‘company as a whole’ when making decisions.
 The Corporations Act 2001 (Cth) (Act) sets out specific requirements for directors to ensure that the director acts in the lawful interests of the company and its shareholders.